stellar-deprecated/docs/learn/integration-guides/anchor.md

 ```

 ### Code
-This is the code to run in order to run a gateway.
+This is the code to run in order to run an anchor.
 The following sections describe each step.

-For this guide, we use placeholder functions for steps that involve querying or writing to the gateway database.
+For this guide, we use placeholder functions for steps that involve querying or writing to the anchor database.
 Each database library connects differently, so we abstract away those details.

 ```js
 // Config your server